Tom-Chatt/AEA1-Project/README.md

 # AEA1-Project
 Forecasting exchange rates using an ARIMA model.

-I am currently undertaking an Masters degree in Economics: Data Science at Tilburg University in the Netherlands.
+I am currently undertaking a Masters degree in Economics: Data Science at Tilburg University in the Netherlands.
 One of the modules in this course is Applied Economic Analysis 1 (AEA1), where we have been tasked with creating a Python Assignment.

 ## The details of which can be found here: